 A Different Take on the Idea of Feast or Famine

 For the last three years or so, I’ve been having breakfast with my grandfather a few times a week.
 When I told him I was not going to be looking for another “real job” after getting laid off, he approved and told me that it is possible to work for yourself, but it takes a lot of discipline.
 He was a first class mechanic, with specialized knowledge about hydraulics and welding machines.
-Even though he hasn’t taken on any jobs at all during the last few years, people still call occasionally and ask for his advice.
+If you want advice on the best TIG torch kits or how to make or fix something, he is your man.
+Even though he hasn’t taken on any jobs at all during the last few years, people still call now and ask for his advice.

 A few days ago, he went into a little more detail about why he chose to work for himself, despite the fact he was offered several tempting jobs.
 He said: